ModelShield: Adaptive and Robust Watermark against Model Extraction Attack: Experiments and Analysis

-As shown in Fig \ref{main-result}, we evaluated the effectiveness and harmlessness of watermarks on models fine-tuned with watermarked data ($M_I$), with non-watermarked data ($M_L$), and original base models ($M_O$), on two datasets and three foundational bases.
+As shown in Fig \ref{main-result}, we evaluated the effectiveness and harmlessness of watermarks on models fine-tuned with watermarked data ($M_I$), with non-watermarked data ($M_L$), and original base models ($M_O$) using 4000 samples on two datasets and three foundational bases.
 The left bar in our representation indicates the effectiveness of the watermark, quantified specifically by the average Sentence Watermark Score of all texts generated by $M_S$.
-The right bars illustrate the non-intrusiveness of watermarks, reflected through task performance metrics.
+The right bars illustrate the harmlessness of watermarks, reflected through task performance metrics.

 Firstly, it is evident from the data that the watermark score of the $ M_I$ is statistically higher than that of the $M_L$ and the $M_O$.
 This finding suggests a distinctive difference in $M_I$, which has been trained on watermarked data.
 We repeated 10 times experiments and conducted further detailed contrastive verification KS tests, as Table \ref{pvalue} illustrates.

-We consistently observed that the average p-values of statistical tests between $M_I$ and both $M_O$ and $M_L$ are significantly less than $10^{-12}$.
-Furthermore, rapid watermark verification methods yielded p-values consistently below $10^{-9}$, confirming our watermark method's reliability.
+We consistently observed that the $p$-values of statistical tests between $M_I$ and both $M_O$ and $M_L$ are significantly less than $10^{-12}$.
+In 10 repeated experiments, each with 4000 samples, we did not observe instances where the $p$-value for the imitation model ($M_I$) exceeded 0.05 (false negative) or where the $p$-values for the backbone model ($M_O$) and the legitimate model ($M_L$) fell below 0.05 (false positive).
+Furthermore, rapid watermark verification methods yielded $p$-values consistently below $10^{-9}$, confirming our watermark method's reliability.

 In Fig \ref{mainCDF}, we plotted the cumulative probability distribution of watermark scores for the three types of models, further reflecting the significant statistical differences between $M_I$ and both $M_L$ and $M_O$.
 This result strongly suggests that $M_I$ has effectively learned the watermark patterns, showing a marked preference for watermark tokens.